 The introduction of the OnePlus 7T series added a round of refinement over the 7 series.
-The major differences in the internals were upgrading both 7T models to the Snapdragon 855 Plus chipset.
+The major difference in the internals was upgrading both 7T models to the Snapdragon 855 Plus chipset.
 The OnePlus 7T Pro stuck with the vertical camera arrangement, and added 2GB more of RAM and ticked the internal storage up to 256GB.
 That’s about it: the changes were so small that OnePlus didn’t bother releasing the 7T Pro into the US.

 However, the OnePlus 7T had a significant upgrade by taking 7 Pro’s major features: the 90Hz refresh rate screen and the triple-camera setup on the rear, now in a circular design.

 Related: The best OnePlus 7T cases

 Yet pricing again is a little tricky.
 In the US, the 7T launched for $599.
 Based on comparable pricing to the OnePlus 7, that shapes up as a good deal and the graph below shows a big dip in pricing.
 In Europe, the OnePlus 7T launch price was €599, or €40 more than the OnePlus 7.

 The OnePlus 7T Pro wasn’t made available in the US.
 In Europe, launching at €759, the 7T Pro saw a price rise of €40 over the 7 Pro, to cover the internals upgrade and refinement (converted: $830, at the time of launch).

 OnePlus 8 — $699/€699 ($100/€100 increase), OnePlus 8 Pro — $899/€899 ($60/€140 increase)